-Estonia removes Soviet monument, citing public order
+Estonia removes Soviet-era monument, citing public order

 Since winning independence in 1991, the former Soviet republic of 1.3 million people has been entangled in disputes over the status of Russians, most of whom came to Estonia during the 50 years of Soviet rule.

 In 2007, the relocation of the so-called Bronze Statue of Tallinn, another Soviet war memorial, from a city park led to days of rioting.
+One person died and more than 1,000 arrests were made, with Russian-speaking Estonians claiming the removal of the memorial erased their history.
+The statue was later moved to a military cemetery.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine